Usage#

 File example#

-An example settings file with all parameters as default (no effect) is
+An example settings file with all parameters set to their defaults (no effect):

 # Segmentation app defaults